 In addition to years of experience and focus, certifications and other officially recognized credentials of quality can help you determine whether your CSIRT is qualified to handle your incident.

 Industry certifications such as GIAC Certified Forensic Analyst (GCFA) or Certified Incident Handler Engineer (CIHE) help give you the confidence that your CSIRT has gone through necessary steps to prove their abilities as incident responders.
-It’s not a guarantee that a certification will make a good responder, but it legitimizes their efforts in trying to be one.
+It’s not a guarantee that a certification will make them good at handling security breaches, but it legitimizes their efforts in trying to be one.

 Has the incident response provider worked on incidents in your industry?